mgorav/SmartLoadApproverAsServiceUsingMachineLearning/README.md

 # Smart Application - Loan Approver Using Spring BOOT and ML

 At Gonnect we believe in building architecture/platform which has deep learning using neural network at its core.
 Application build using such architecture are called "Smart Applications".
 In simple terminology, such application learns from data.

 As a demonstration checkout a GitHub project which builds a banking loan approval application.
 The goal of this application is to approve loan and provide interest rate.
 The loan approval & interest calculation is achieved using "Gradient Boost Models" - Binary, Classification & Regression based on dataset.
 Following are the key features demonstrated in application:

 1. ML as a s using Spring Boot.
 2. Dockerize ML model + REST API
 3. Polygot programming model.
 Loan Approver model & interest calculation is written in Python/R
 4. The model is stored as POJO.

-NOTE: This is really interesting & unique as most example provided by Spring team via Spring Data Flow uses PMML model
+NOTE: This is really interesting & unique as most example provided by Spring team via Spring Data Flow uses PMML model/TensorFlow.
+Spring BOOT is the framework of choice for building REST API.
+The new kid on block in Spring family for data pipeline orchestration is Spring Data Flow.

+Deployment of ML As Service discussions in many enterprises reminds me of a famous dialogue from Star Trek - " where no man has gone before" :-)

+ Well it's not that an impossible task as it may perceived at first glance.
+The below example is the testimony of it.

-This approach provides ability to rollout new versions of the ML model after performing A/B testing.
+Further this approach provides ability to rollout new versions of the ML model after performing A/B testing.
 This style of architecture:

 1. Empower data scientist to use language (Python or R) & framework of their choice
 2. Provides ease of production deployment because of dokerization
 3. Provides ease of integrations of ML model is exposed as REST API

+The power of ML model can only be achieved if they are part of the applications and hence making application smarter.
+Data which is the real asset of an organisation will unlock its potential using such architecture.
+This example also demonstrates how ML model can be applied in rule based use cases.

+Other uses cases where such architecture style plays important part are:
+1. Health insurance fraud detection
+2. ePayment card fraud detection
+3. Retail (eCommerce) for predicting buy plans with ship plan with inventory stock in hand to enhance best use of the stock in hand
+4. .......

 Smart applications are those that learns from data.
 A Loan Approver is smart application which will use ML for loan approving.
 Learning from the data is achieved using two predictive model: